hpc-carpentry/hpc-carpentry.github.io/_posts/2018/10/Attend-Mentoring-Virtual-Showcase.md

 - Learning to confidently use GitHub to set up event pages and personalized lesson plans
 - Starting a study group around Data Carpentry lessons
 - Using a practice repo to teach/practice various GitHub workflows
-- Using github to create a custom lesson for an upcoming workshop
+- Using GitHub to create a custom lesson for an upcoming workshop

 The progress our mentoring groups have made gives me great joy, and I want to share it with you, our community.
 I invite each of you to join us for our __last__ [mentoring meetup](https://github.com/carpentries/instructor-development/blob/master/mentoring-groups/virtual-showcase.md) of the year.